jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 It follows the actual path of the sun pretty closely, producing no more than a third of the error given by trusting that the sun rises in the east.
 Maximum error seems to be about 12°.

+[Rob Bicevskis][bicevskis-dissent] argues that the accuracy of these methods varies substantially from hour to hour.
+I'm investigating his claims and will experiment further.
+{:.tangent}

 ### Navigating with a 12-hour dial
 - When you're north of the sun's path and the hour hand of a 12-hour watch dial on a horizontal plane is pointed at the sun, south is halfway between it and the dial's local solar noon position.
 - When you're south of the sun's path and the local solar noon position on a 12-hour watch dial is pointed at the sun, north is halfway between it and the hour hand.